MaryAtame/rsschool-cv/cv.md

-Мария Атамасова
+Mary Atamasova

 8(996)522-73-20
 masha.atamasova@ya.ru
 https://t.me/Mahonya_pl

-Самоучка. Начала в феврале 2022 года. Третий месяц работаю в веб-студии. Цель - разработка мобильных и SPA приложений
+Self-taught.
+Started in February 2022.
+Third month working in a web studio.
+The goal is to develop mobile and SPA applications.

-HTML, SASS (SCSS), JS, GULP, WEBPACK, GIT, БЭМ
+HTML, SASS (SCSS), JS, GULP, WEBPACK, GIT, BEM

 https://github.com/MaryAtame/novatechno
 https://github.com/MaryAtame/white-cube

-Уровень английского - intermediate. Могу самостоятельно, без помощи переводчика, читать некоторую документацию.
+The level of English is intermediate.
+I can read some documentation on my own, without the help of interpreter.